mathwhiz1212/proxmox-notes/Production.md

 1. SSDs for all storage, preferably NVMes for the metadata/cache/slog device.
 Preferably Enterprise-class drives with a strong write tolerance and power failure data loss protection of some kind.
 Minimum is SSDs for special devices if you're using hard drives.

-2. 10Gbit/s networking or as close as you can get (if you're running Ceph) on a proper business class switch.
-Less speed can work depending on the use case.
+2. low-latency networking for Corosync and 10Gbit/s networking or as close as you can get if you want to run Ceph.
+Slower speeds can work depending on the use case.

+A proper business class switch is worth the investment.

 3. Auto-restart x seconds/minutes after power comes back in the event of a power failure.